ssuprunenko/liveseasonal/README.md

 ## Setup

-* Follow the standard Rails 3.2.x setup tasks over at the [Rails GitHub](https://github.com/rails/rails/tree/v3.2.17), basically `bundle install` in this directory.
+* Follow the standard Rails 4.1.x setup tasks over at the [Rails GitHub repo](https://github.com/rails/rails/tree/v4.1.4), basically `bundle install` in this directory.
 * Run `bundle exec rake db:create db:schema:load db:seed` to setup the database
 * Type `bundle exec rails s` to startup the Rails Server
   * For convenience we have also bundled a Heroku Procfile to use on production.
 This uses [Unicorn](https://github.com/defunkt/unicorn) for the web server and runs a [Delayed::Job](https://github.com/collectiveidea/delayed_job) worker for sending email.